lanisalt/digital-writing-folio/exercises.md

 With only 26 units in our ABCs, cutting out just a small part of it jacks up how difficult it is to say what you want to say.
 Writing without our most common non-consonant thus shows how writing with limitations is a skill that most must polish up on continually.
 <p/>

-### Nick Montfort's poem remixes

-#### What aspects of the remix are the same?
-Pretty much all of the code is the same, except for the phrases that the poem is made up of.

-#### What aspects of the remix are different?
-The words, the title and the stylistic choices.
-I also didn't put as many phrases in the javascript, so there are less combinations and the poem feels more repetitive.

-#### Is the remix successful (why or why not)?
-Yes and no - while it works, I feel like my remix doesn't flow as well and doesn't evoke the same emotions as the original.

 # Week 4: Experimenting with Twine
 [My first twine experiment](https://github.com/lanisalt/twine-test)